danmassarano/WindowsMaintenence/README.md

 To schedule the second process, set up a schedule in the same way you did for the first, but when you get to triggers change the tigger to 'On Startup'.
 This will allow the script to run after the previous one has completed and rebooted your PC.

-TODO: This won't neccesarily make it run everything ever time you reboot, the script is set up to only run if the reboot was caused by this maintenence script.
+FIXME: This won't neccesarily make it run everything ever time you reboot, the script is set up to only run if the reboot was caused by this maintenence script.

 TODO: That should be it but confirm when I fully set up.

 ### Maintenance Script

 The rest need to be automated in this script or done manually.
 Thoughts below, but I'm still working out how to do it all.

 ##### Update drivers